Lead a SCPKU Summer Seminar in China

 Overview

 The Stanford Center at Peking University (SCPKU) offers Stanford faculty from any school or discipline an opportunity to lead a three-week summer seminar in Beijing.
 Faculty decide the topic and make the final selection of the student participants.
-Chinese university students will be invited to join the seminar to create a true cross-cultural learning experience.
-Stanford students will be limited to a total of 16; funding for one Stanford teaching assistant will be provided to support each seminar.
+Peking University students will be invited to join the seminar to create a true cross-cultural learning experience.
+Stanford students will be limited to a total of 10; funding for one Stanford graduate assistant will be provided to support each seminar.
 No China expertise is required.

-Faculty will receive a $7500 teaching supplement for the seminar, in addition to support for travel and living expenses while the seminar is in session.
-They may also apply for one extra week of support in China, including research funds, immediately before or after seminar to conduct their own work in China.
+Faculty will receive $7500 in a PTA transfer to their research fund for the seminar in addition to support for travel and living expenses while the seminar is in session.
+They may also apply for one extra week of lodging support in China immediately before or after seminar to conduct their own work in China.

 Faculty Eligibility